-FLEX Options Risk-The Fund utilizes FLEX Options guaranteed for settlement by the OCC, and bears the risk that the OCC will be unable or unwilling to perform its obligations under the FLEX Options contracts, which is a form of counterparty risk.
+■ FLEX Options Risk-The Fund utilizes FLEX Options guaranteed for settlement by the OCC, and bears the risk that the OCC will be unable or unwilling to perform its obligations under the FLEX Options contracts, which is a form of counterparty risk.
 As a result, the ability of the Fund to meet its objective depends on the OCC being able to meet its obligations.
 In the unlikely event that the OCC becomes insolvent or is otherwise unable to meet its settlement obligations, the Fund could suffer significant losses.
 Additionally, FLEX Options may be less liquid than certain other securities, such as standardized options.
 In a less liquid market, the Fund may have difficulty closing out certain FLEX Options positions at desired times and prices.
 Terminating the FLEX Options in a less liquid market may require the payment of a premium or acceptance of a discounted price and may take longer to complete.
 Additionally, in such a market, the liquidation of a large number of options may significantly impact the price.
 The Fund may experience substantial downside from certain FLEX Option positions, and FLEX Option positions may expire worthless.

 The value of the FLEX Options will be affected by, among others, changes in the value of the Underlying ETF, changes in interest rates, changes in the actual and implied volatility of the Underlying ETF and the remaining time until the FLEX Options expire.
 During periods of reduced market liquidity or in the absence of readily available market quotations, or when there is reduced availability of reliable objective pricing data for the FLEX Options, the ability of the Fund to value the FLEX Options may become more difficult.
 The value of the FLEX Options does not increase or decrease at the same rate as the level of the Underlying ETF (although they generally move in the same direction).
 Prior to the expiration date, the value of the FLEX Options will be determined based upon the Fund's valuation policy.
-Because a component of the FLEX Option's value will be affected by, among other things, changes in the value of the Underlying ETF, changes in interest rates, changes in the actual and implied volatility of the Underlying ETF, and it is possible they may move in different directions.
+Because a component of the FLEX Option's value will be affected by, among other things, changes in the value of the Underlying ETF, changes in interest rates, changes in the actual and implied volatility of the Underlying ETF and the remaining time until the FLEX Options expire, the value of the Fund's FLEX Options positions is not anticipated to increase or decrease at the same rate as the Underlying ETF, and it is possible they may move in different directions.
 As a result, the Fund's NAV may not increase or decrease at the same rate as the Underlying ETF.
 Similarly, the components of the option's value are anticipated to impact the effect of the Buffer and Deep Downside Protection on the Fund's NAV, which may not be in full effect prior to the end of the Outcome Period.
 The Fund's strategy is designed to produce the outcomes upon the expiration of the FLEX Options on the last business day of the Outcome Period, and it should not be expected that the outcomes will be provided at any point other than the end of the Outcome Period.